qilingframework/qiling/README.md

 Built on top of Unicorn, but Qiling & Unicorn are two different animals.

 - Unicorn is just a CPU emulator, so it focuses on emulating CPU instructions, that can understand emulator memory.
 Beyond that, Unicorn is not aware of higher level concepts, such as dynamic libraries, system calls, I/O handling or executable formats like PE, MachO or ELF.
-As a result, Unicorn can only emulate raw machine instructions, without Operating System (OS) context.
+As a result, Unicorn can only emulate raw machine instructions, without Operating System (OS) context
 - Qiling is designed as a higher level framework, that leverages Unicorn to emulate CPU instructions, but can understand OS: it has executable format loaders (for PE, MachO & ELF at the moment), dynamic linkers (so we can load & relocate shared libraries), syscall & IO handlers.
-For this reason, Qiling can run executable binary without requiring its native OS.
+For this reason, Qiling can run executable binary without requiring its native OS

 ##### Qiling vs Qemu usermode

 Qemu usermode does similar thing to our emulator, that is to emulate whole executable binaries in cross-architecture way.
 However, Qiling offers some important differences against Qemu usermode.

 - Qiling is a true analysis framework, that allows you to build your own dynamic analysis tools on top (in friendly Python language).
-Meanwhile, Qemu is just a tool, not a framework.
+Meanwhile, Qemu is just a tool, not a framework
 - Qiling can perform dynamic instrumentation, and can even hotpatch code at runtime.
-Qemu does not do either.
+Qemu does not do either
 - Not only working cross-architecture, Qiling is also cross-platform, so for example you can run Linux ELF file on top of Windows.
-In contrast, Qemu usermode only run binary of the same OS, such as Linux ELF on Linux, due to the way it forwards syscall from emulated code to native OS.
+In contrast, Qemu usermode only run binary of the same OS, such as Linux ELF on Linux, due to the way it forwards syscall from emulated code to native OS
 - Qiling supports more platforms, including Windows, MacOS, Linux & BSD.
-Qemu usermode can only handle Linux & BSD.
+Qemu usermode can only handle Linux & BSD

 ---